-Take a culinary trip around the world without leaving the comfort of your kitchen with these delicious Portuguese-style quail egg custard tarts.
+Take a culinary trip around the world without leaving the comfort of your kitchen with these delicious Portuguese quail egg custard tarts.
 Go ahead and indulge in the international cuisine with this golden dessert that’s bound to become one of your favorites!

 They work great as an afternoon treat for those of you who like to sweeten up in between meals.
 You can also serve them at a dinner party!
-Be prepared to share this unique quail eggs recipe because everyone will ask for it!
+Be prepared to share this unique quail egg recipe because everyone will ask for it!

-- 20 quail egg yolks
+- 20 quail eggs

 - 2 vanilla pods

 - 1 cinnamon stick